 You started the course by diving directly in Exercise 1 - which was intended to give you a lot of confidence with Project.
 Once you completed the simple exercise - you then went through a crash course of the building blocks of Microsoft Project - the basic interface, Tasks, Views, Resources, Allocations, Task Dependencies and Schedules.

 Then in this current section, you took Exercise 2 - which was again a simple category project plan.
 This was intended to reinforce everything you had learnt so far.
-I trust you also have downloaded each of the files from the lessons and followed along with the lessons.

 If you have doubts or seek some clarification about the lessons, do not hesitate to ask questions in the discussion board.
 I typically respond very fast.
-Asking questions, will reinforce your OWN learning - and help ALL other learners who have the same clarifications in their mind!

 Take this practice quiz to test your learning.